 Gladys Phillips Crofoot Professor of Medicine (Geriatrics) and Professor in the Institution for Social and Policy Studies; Section Chief, Geriatrics

-Dr. Tinetti is a Professor of Medicine and Public Health and is Chief of Geriatrics at Yale School of Medicine.
-She is a leading expert in the area of falls and fall injury risk factors identification and prevention.
-Her current research focus is on clinical decision-making for older adults in the face of multiple health conditions, measuring the net benefit and harms of commonly used medications, and the importance of cross-disease universal health outcomes.
-She is leading a national effort to develop and test an approach to health care that realigns primary and specialty care to focus on the health priorities of older adults with multiple conditions.
-She also chairs a group of advisors helping large health systems be Age-Friendly.
+Dr. Tinetti is the Gladys Philips Crofoot Professor of Medicine and Public Health and Chief of Geriatrics at Yale School of Medicine.
+Her current research and clinical focus is on clinical decision-making for older adults in the face of multiple health conditions, measuring the net benefit and harms of commonly used medications, and the importance of cross-disease universal health outcomes.
+She is leading a national effort,(Patient Priorities Care) to develop and test an approach to health care that aligns clinical care and decision-making with the specific health priorities of older adults with multiple conditions.
+This initiative involves: 1) helping older adults identify the health goals they most desire in the face of tradeoffs and the health care they are willing and able to receive (their healthcare preferences)to achieve these goals; and 2) guiding clinicians to translate these goals and preferences into care decisions.
+She is evaluating the feasibility of this approach in clinical practice and its effect on patient reported outcomes and healthcare utilization.
+She also chairs a group of advisors helping health systems be Age-Friendly.
 Dr. Tinetti’s work is funded by the NIH and several foundations.
-She has published over 200 original peer reviewed articles.
+She has published over 250 original peer reviewed articles.
 She has served on several national advisory committees including the FDA, NCQA, NQF.
 Dr. Tinetti has received numerous awards and is a member of the National Academy of Medicine and is the recipient of a MacArthur Foundation fellowship.